 Get your peanut butter ready, folks.
-We’ve got homemade marshmallow fluff on the blog today.
-I recently had a few people ask where my recipe was for fluff.
+I’m going to tell you how to make homemade marshmallow fluff today.
+I recently had a few people ask where my fluff recipe is.
 I’m always saying use a jar of fluff in my recipes, but I decided to go homemade.
 That’s right, toss that store-bought stuff aside.
-This homemade marshmallow fluff is so worth it!
+This homemade marshmallow fluff is so worth making!

 I’m writing this post from my hotel while on vacation.
 What can I say?
 I’m one dedicated blogger always wanting to share recipes no matter where I am.
 I should probably mention that I’m one lucky lady to have a husband who supports my need to write posts late at night while on vacation.
 He understands that some things just can’t be helped!
 Like.. my ability to write posts a week or two before they go up.
 I don’t think I’ll ever be that organized, if I’m honest.